In this section

 - Arterial switch procedure, used to repair defects such as transposition of the great arteries.

 Leading pediatric heart surgeons

-Consistently recognized among the Best Doctors in America, all Herma Heart Institute surgeons are board-certified in congenital heart surgery - the only surgeons in the state with this subspecialty certification.
-Because they perform 750 heart procedures each year, our surgeons are highly experienced in treating even the rarest of conditions.
+Consistently recognized among the Best Doctors in America, all Herma Heart Institute surgeons are board-certified in congenital heart surgery.
+Because they perform 550 heart procedures each year, our surgeons are highly experienced in treating even the rarest of conditions.
 This expertise regularly earns them invitations to present their research and innovations to leading medical groups nationally and internationally.